Skip to main content

 My last full-time practice role was as a Family Court Advisor/ Children's Guardian, spending nine years undertaking a significant amount of direct work with children and families, preparing reports and recommendations specifically for the Family Division of the High Court.
 My experience in the High Court extended to acting in international private and public law disputes including child abduction, honour-related abuse, medical cases, international adoption and surrogacy, as well as working with matters relating to domestic and sexual abuse.
 This involved undertaking assessments in a number of EU and non EU countries.

 I have also taught on undergraduate law and undergraduate and postgraduate social work programmes.
-Some of my research interests include decision-making and unconscious bias, the relationship between childhood memory and parental narratives and transnational abandonment.
+Some of my research interests include decision-making and unconscious bias; the impact of trauma on learning; the relationship between childhood memory and parental narratives and transnational abandonment.

 I have co authored a book with Robert Johns - the A- Z of social work law.

 Most of my current teaching takes place on the Integrated Social Work Degree Apprenticeship Programme and on the BA course: Working With Children and Young People and Social Pedagogy.
 I also contribute to teaching on the MSW and Step Up social work programme.